ZoreAnuj/Dijkstra_Algo/README.md

 3] Enter your source and destination coordinates.

-4] After reaching the goal.
-The transversal will be visualized with matplotlib.
+4] After reaching the goal the transversal will be visualized with matplotlib.